 Maximum Number of Shares.
-The maximum number of shares of Company common stock which may be allocated to Stock-Based Awards under the 2018 Plan is 980,378 shares, which is 50,000 fewer shares than the number of shares currently remaining available for issuance under the 2013 Plan.
-Of the 980,378 shares authorized under the 2018 Plan, only 350,000 are newly-authorized shares; the remaining 630,378 shares are currently authorized under the 2013 Plan but have not yet been awarded and will be rolled into the 2018 Plan if it is approved.
-Of these 630,378 shares, 100,000 shares may be used under the 2018 Plan only for Stock Options or other awards which would have required the participant to make a payment to the Company in order to receive actual shares, which are the same restrictions as they are currently subject to under the 2013 Plan.
+The maximum number of shares of Company common stock which may be allocated to Stock-Based Awards under the 2018 Plan is 978,878 shares, which is 50,000 fewer shares than the number of shares currently remaining available for issuance under the 2013 Plan.
+Of the 978,878 shares authorized under the 2018 Plan, only 350,000 are newly-authorized shares; the remaining 628,878 shares are currently authorized under the 2013 Plan but have not yet been awarded and will be rolled into the 2018 Plan if it is approved.
+Of these 628,878 shares, 100,000 shares may be used under the 2018 Plan only for Stock Options or other awards which require the participant to make a payment to the Company in order to receive actual shares, which are the same restrictions as they are currently subject to under the 2013 Plan.
 Another 400,000 shares currently authorized under the 2013 Plan and subject to the same restrictions will be de-authorized and will not be rolled over to the 2018 Plan.
+If any awards are made under the 2013 Plan after the date of this Proxy Statement, the maximum number of shares authorized under the 2018 Plan will be reduced by a like amount.